-The Capacity Fee was last increased in July 2021, based on updated fees developed in the 2021 Water Capacity Fee Report.
+The Capacity Fee last changed in July 2021 and was decreased based on updated fees developed in the 2021 Water Capacity Fee Report.

 An Equivalent Dwelling Unit, or EDU, is a unit that relates all residential, commercial, and industrial water use to a typical single-family residential unit.

 A table showing the average use in the service area at the time the last Capacity Fee study was completed (2021) is presented below.

 The current Capacity Fee for a single-family residence is $5,490.